Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     1. We offer UDP and TCP DNS on port 53 on (insert IP address)
     1. We offer DNS-over-TLS as specified in RFC7858 on (insert IP address).
 It is available on port 853 and port 443.
 We also implement RFC7766.
-        1. The DoT authentication name used is (insert domain name).
+        1. The DoT authentication domain name used is (insert domain name).
         1. We do not publish SPKI pin sets.
     1. We offer DNS-over-HTTPS as specified in RFC8484 on (insert URI template).
        Both POST and GET are supported.